SoCSTech/CMP9794-Advanced-Artificial-Intelligence/README.md

-# MODULE TITLE
+# CMP9749 Advanced Artificial Intelligence
-This repository houses the devcontainer and docker image for the MODULE module at the University of Lincoln.
+This repository houses the devcontainer and docker image for the Advanced Artificial Intelligence module at the University of Lincoln.
 ## What is Docker?
 Docker is a platform which allows developers to create and share containers.